RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 When we talk about task parameters (the same applies to Pipeline parameters), Tekton is pretty simple - everything is either a String or an array of Strings.
 Now, since we want to pass multiple goals to Maven, we will use an array.
 Additionally, since we want our Maven task to be as simple as possible to use, we will give this parameter a default value that is meaningful and simple - if you call Maven without passing a goals parameter, we would want Maven to execute the `package` goal.

-With that, this is what our task would look like:
+With that, this is what our task would look like.
+Since this task already exists, navigate to the Task, hit the `YAML` tab, and replace the `spec` section of the resource with the content of the `spec` section below.
 ```yaml
 apiVersion: tekton.dev/v1alpha1
 kind: Task